• Free shipping on all orders

 1. Play Behavior

 If you have kittens, you’ll notice them playing in ways that mimic aggressive and hunting behavior.
-They will stalk, pounce, bite, claw and jump on other kittens and objects.
+They stalk, pounce, bite, claw, and jump on other kittens and objects.

-This kind of play teaches them the essential skills of hunting and communication that they need when they become adults.
+This kind of play teaches them the essential hunting and communication skills that they need when they become adults.
 When they attack their siblings, they learn important social cues and information about the world around them, though they can sometimes be overexuberant.

 Neck biting can occur during these playfighting sessions, and while most cats will outgrow this behavior, some will not.
-If two cats are biting each other’s necks but don’t seem to be demonstrating any real aggression, they are just play biting.
+If two siblings bite each other’s necks but don’t demonstrate any real aggression, they are play-biting.

 Male cat bites female's neck before mating